Amazon.com Widgets

 There is no doubt that Germany's state-owned railway is at the forefront of Europe's rail revolution.
 Hartmut Mehdorn, chief executive of DB, has turned a chronic loss-making railway into a powerful international business.
 It is already a world-class logistics company, with a global business based on its international rail-freight activity.

 The high-speed railways in France, Germany, Belgium, the Netherlands, Austria and Switzerland joined with existing international services, such as the cross-channel Eurostar and the Paris-Brussels Thalys, to form Railteam, a new marketing alliance.
 The aim is to have one website that will allow travelers to view timetables and prices and, with one or two clicks, book tickets from one end of Europe to another.
-At the European Commission's insistence, Railteam members will compete on prices, though there could be some tricky moments as some of them team up to take on airlines.
+At the European Commission's insistence, Railteam members will compete on prices.
+But there could be some tricky moments as some of them team up to take on airlines.

 The opening of the TGV-Est marked a huge change of heart for France.
 Its high-speed rail network has been spinning a web from Paris to the corners of the French hexagon since the mid-1970s.
 But now the TGV-Est wires France into the heart of its biggest neighbor, Germany, and gives birth to a joint venture between the French and German state-owned railways, SNCF and Deutsche Bahn (DB